SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   - Select true
   - Choose **Apply**

-  The Condition reads: if value of isApproved is equal to true.
+  The Condition will match if change to billing block in sales order is approved.

   ![02](./images//050.png)